PrabhaBharadwaj/House_Price_Prediction/README.md

 - Applied Different Models and identified xgboost is the best model with low error and high R2

+## 6. Conclusion

+- We tried most of the Regression algorithm, and found 2 model (XGBoost and LightGBM ) having less errors(MAE, MSE,RMSE,RMSLE) and high R2
+- So we are finalizing our model with XGBoost and applying same model for Kaggle's Test dataset
-- Submissions are evaluated on Root-Mean-Squared-Error (RMSE) and RMSLE between the logarithm of the predicted value and the logarithm of the observed sales price.
+- Final Submissions are evaluated on Root-Mean-Squared-Error (RMSE) and RMSLE between the logarithm of the predicted value and the logarithm of the observed sales price.

 - Uplaoded this final submission file in kaggle